 - rehabilitation (rehab) programs

 Withdrawal or detoxification (detox) means stopping or reducing your intake of the substance.
 You may need medical treatment as well as counselling, support and rehab to help you during or after withdrawal.
 Sometimes medicines are given to reduce cravings.

 For people who have a substance use disorder and a mental illness, treatment needs to address both conditions at the same time.

 Where to get help

-If you are concerned that you or someone you care about may have a problem with their substance use, see your doctor.
+If you’re concerned that you or someone you care about may have a problem with substance use, see your doctor.
 You could also try healthdirect's Symptom Checker and get advice on when to seek professional help.

-12-step programs such as Alcoholics Anonymous (AA) 1300 222 222 and Narcotics Anonymous (NA) 1300 652 820 are available in many locations throughout Australian cities and regional areas.
-They provide a support group for people who have recovered from addiction and can support and mentor others with alcohol or addiction problems.
+Programs such as Alcoholics Anonymous (AA) 1300 222 222 and Narcotics Anonymous (NA) 1300 652 820 are available in many locations throughout Australian cities and regional areas.
+They provide support for people with alcohol and drug problems who want to stop drinking or using drugs.

-Specialised information for young people is available at ReachOut.com and headspace.
-Free online counselling programs for people who are concerned about their drug or alcohol use are available at Counselling Online and the Australian Centre for Addiction Research.
+Free online counselling for people who are concerned about their drug or alcohol use is available at Counselling Online.

 If you or someone you know is having a personal crisis, call Lifeline on 13 11 14 or chat online.